Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Rockies

 Lourdes Gurriel Jr. At The Plate

-- Gurriel is batting .267 with six doubles, a triple, a home run and three walks.
+- Gurriel has six doubles, a triple, a home run and four walks while batting .277.

+- Among the qualified hitters in baseball, he ranks 50th in batting average, 120th in on-base percentage, and 110th in slugging.

-- In seven games this year (30.4%), Gurriel has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this season (33.3%), Gurriel has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.